9.6 Intercontinental youth work and development cooperation

 Development cooperation activities

-The Children and Youth Foundation has a project entitled: 'Write the lyrics for a better world: In Correspondence' (see in Finnish).
+The Children and Youth Foundation had a project entitled: 'Write the lyrics for a better world: In Correspondence' (see in Finnish).
 The idea is that young people express and speak up about their feelings about a sustainable future and Agenda 2030 themes by writing rap-lyrics.
-There are writing groups in Finland, Senegal and South-Africa that correspond with one other.
-Altogether, a hundred 13-29 year olds have participated so far in years 2021-2022 and the project is still ongoing.
-The funding for the project comes from the Ministry of Foreign Affairs.
+There has been writing groups in Finland, Senegal and South-Africa that corresponded with one other.
+Altogether, a hundred 13-29 year olds participated in years 2021-2022.
+The funding for the project came from the Ministry for Foreign Affairs.